Majorana-mediated thermoelectric transport in multiterminal junctions: Double-quantum-dot model

-As sketched in Fig.~\ref{fig:figure1}(b), the parameter $\Gamma_{\mathrm{CPS}}$ describes the nonlocal splitting of Cooper pairs into two electrons, each of them being transferred to a different QD.
-In general, $\Gamma_{\mathrm{CPS}}$ depends on the geometry of the contact as well as the coherence length of the Cooper pairs \cite{Recher2001} and allows the modeling of more realistic situations.
+As sketched in Fig.~\ref{fig:figure1}(b), the parameter $\Gamma_{\mathrm{CPS}}$ describes the nonlocal splitting of Cooper pairs into two electrons, each being transferred to a different QD.
+In general, $\Gamma_{\mathrm{CPS}}$ depends on the geometry of the contact and the coherence length of the Cooper pairs \cite{Recher2001} and allows the modeling of more realistic situations.